theialab/sam-ui/README.md

   <div class="container is-max-desktop content">
     <h2 class="title">BibTeX</h2>
     <p>
-      If you use this tool, kindly cite the paper
+      If you use this tool, or any part of its code or methodology, in your research, academic work, or published results, please cite the following paper:
       <a href="https://github.com/theialab/3dgs-flats" target="_blank">
         3D Gaussian Flats: Hybrid 2D/3D Photometric Scene Reconstruction
       </a>